IDEMSInternational/carbonr/README.md

 front-end interface using Shiny.
 This ensures that the tools are easier to use, even for individuals with limited programming experience.

+**Informed Decision Making** The carbonr package includes a feature where users can estimate their carbon credit price calculations.
+By incorporating carbon credit price calculations, the package equips users with the information to estimate the financial implications associated with their carbon emissions.
+This feature, we hope, empowers users to make informed decisions and take appropriate actions in mitigating their environmental impact.

 **Expansion and Collaboration:** Although currently a small stand-alone package used within IDEMS International, the vision for carbonr is to expand and become more comprehensive.
 The creators invite contributions